This is the most comprehensive list of Active Directory Security Best Practices online.

 - Scan all systems at least once a month to identify all potential vulnerabilities.
-If you can scan more frequently than that’s even better.
+If you can scan more frequently that’s even better.

 - Prioritize the finding of the vulnerability scans and first fix the ones that have known vulnerabilities in the wild.

 - Deploy automated software updates to operating systems

 - Deploy automated updates to 3rd party software